July 1 - July 31

-Rath has established himself as a prominent artist, educator, mentor and advocate in Northern BC.
+Rath has established himself as a prominent artist, educator and advocate in his region.